Registration and Payments

 What activities take place in the evenings of the camp?

 The first thing happening every evening after dinner (excluding Fridays) is the Daily Meeting, which starts at 21.00 sharp.
-Thereafter we normally have a variety of things on the menu, always including late night/early morning dances, but also other activities such as lectures, film shows, crash courses, theme programs, jam sessions, et cetera.
-All these additional programs are always to be found on our Information Boards the same day as they are scheduled for .
+Thereafter, we normally have a variety of things on the menu, always including late night/early morning dances, but also including other activities such as lectures, film shows, crash courses, theme programmes, jam sessions, et cetera.
+All these additional programmes are to be found on our Information Boards the same day as they are scheduled for.

-All nights are kind of special in Herräng!
-Live bands are playing three nights a week (often Sunday, Monday and Friday), the Midnight Ramble concept offers six small theme nights per week, and in addition all weeks are rounded off with Masquerade Night (Thursday), Cabaret Blue Moon (Thursday) and finally the extravaganza Savoy Night on every Friday.
-Sometime other nights also turn into something special but then on a more spontaneous and last minute basis.
+All nights are special in Herräng!
+Live bands are playing at least two nights a week (often on Sundays and at Wednesdays' Savoy Nights), the Midnight Ramble concept offers six small theme nights per week, and all weeks are also rounded off with Cabaret Blue Moon (Thursdays) and finally a spectacular Masquerade every Friday night.
+Sometimes, other nights may also turn into something special, often on a more spontaneous and last-minute basis.

 Do I have to dress up for the evenings?

-It’s your choice.
-Our recommendation is that you look upon every night as a potential dress-up night, especially and traditionally Slow Drag Night (Tuesday night theme of Midnight Ramble) and Savoy Night (compulsory dress-up night; no jeans, t-shirts, shorts et cetera) on Fridays.
+It is up to you.
+Our recommendation is that you look upon every night as a potential dress-up night, especially (and traditionally) on Slow Drag Night (Tuesday night's theme for Midnight Ramble), Savoy Night on Wednesdays, and of course a suitable costume for Friday night's Masquerade.
 In general, it is advisable to freshen up and change clothes after your classes before entering the evening activities.
 If you tend to sweat a lot during dancing it does not hurt to also pack some extra shirts for the evening.

 What about foreign currency in Herräng?

-The possibility of exchanging foreign currency (bank notes, private cheques et cetera) in Herräng or nearby Hallstavik is unfortunately no longer existing.
-The best places to ex- change currency or cheques are at the airport or in any of the major cities in the area.
+The possibility of exchanging foreign currency (bank notes, private cheques et cetera) in Herräng or nearby Hallstavik unfortunately no longer exists.
+The best places to exchange currency or cheques are at the airport or in any of the major cities in the area.

 Can I make use of my bank cards in Herräng?

-Sometimes yes and sometimes no. The camp itself accepts cards at the check-in, Golden Gate, Reception, Ice Cream Parlor, Lindy Hop Shop, and Heaven’s Kitchen.
-In the village, both the grocery store and the kiosk also offer card services.
+Often yes and occasionally no. The camp itself accepts cards, as well as cash, at the check-in, Entrance Gate, Reception, Lindy Hop Shop, Woodside and all food and drink places.
+In the village, both the grocery store, the food trucks and the Marina also offer card services.
 The bike deposit needs to be paid by cash though.
 If you need cash from your card, the nearest machine is in nearby Hallstavik.

 Does the camp come with any restrictions concerning the use of electronic devices?

 Many environments today seem to have been taken over by different electronic devices.
-Herräng has from the very beginning been a place where personal and direct communica tion has been looked upon as important and often prioritized.
-The camp has the intention to continue to support this idea and would therefore appreciate your co-operation on the following: we would like all areas inside Folkets Hus (including Bar Bedlam, Café Blue Moon, Library et cetera) and Ice Cream Parlor (including the ICP Tent) to be free from electronic devices such as laptops, iPads, smartphones, et cetera.
+Herräng has from the very beginning been a place where personal and direct communication has been looked upon as important and often prioritized.
+The camp intends to continue supporting this idea and would therefore appreciate your cooperation on the following: we would like all areas inside Folkets Hus (including Bar Bedlam, Café Blue Moon, Library et cetera) and Ice Cream Parlor (including the ICP Tent) to be free from electronic devices such as laptops, iPads, smartphones, et cetera.
 All other areas are okay as far as we are concerned.
-Thank you very much for your co-operation on this matter.
+Thank you very much for your cooperation on this matter.